Ayomide-Israel/zero_day/0x03-shell_variables_expansions/README.md

 Created a script that lists all local variables and environment variables, and functions.
 Created a script that creates a new local variable.
 Created a script that creates a new global variable.
+Wrote a script that prints the result of an addition